-Viewing Lectures and Tutorials
+Viewing Tutorials

-Lectures and tutorials will be available for your viewing as video recordings.
+Several tutorial videos will be available for your viewing.
 You will find a list of assigned videos for each week in the Weekly Schedule.
-I recommend that you view any lectures or tutorials assigned for a particular week before attempting quizzes or completing work on Skills Practice Assignments.
+I recommend that you view any tutorials assigned for a particular week before attempting quizzes or completing work on Skills Practice Assignments.